What To Expect In Workers’ Compensation Hearing And Appeals

 - Anything else that explains how the injury occurred

-After filing submitting Form 110 and relevant documentation to the DIA, the worker will need to give notice of the claim to the workers’ compensation insurance company by providing them a copy of all documents sent to the DIA.
-A common method of providing these documents is by sending them via Certified Mail.
+After submitting Form 110 and relevant documentation to the DIA, the worker will need to give notice of the claim to the workers’ compensation insurance company by providing them a copy of all documents sent to the DIA.
+A common method of providing these documents is by sending them via certified mail.

 Second, the DIA will accept the claim and set up a conciliation meeting.
 This is the same conciliation meeting that takes place during the claims dispute resolution process.

 If you are refused workers’ compensation benefits, all is not lost.
-To learn more about the workers’ compensation dispute resolution and appeals process, please contact our office for a consultation with a dedicated Massachusetts workers’ compensation hearings and appeals attorney.
+To learn more about the workers’ compensation dispute resolution and appeals process, please contact our office for a consultation with a dedicated workers’ compensation attorney.
 Let our experience work for you.
+Call 978-654-6670.